eWloYW8/ZJU-classroom-stream/README.md

 1. Open the web application in your browser.
 2. Use the search bar to find a classroom by name.
 3. Select a classroom from the list to start streaming.
-4. Switch between HLS and WebRTC playback modes using the toggle buttons.
+4. Switch between HLS and WebRTC modes using the toggle buttons.

 ## Project Structure